-.
-He was the first Italian composer to win the prestigious award.
-One year before, the performance of the work at the Proms was selected to be one of the top 10 classical music events in 2015 by the Guardian.
-Now the work will be performed in the United States for the first time.
+One year before, the performance of the work at the Proms was selected to be one of the top 10 classical music events in 2015 by The Guardian.

 Leila Josefowicz (violin); Susanna Mälkki (conductor)